0xMartin/LogicSimulator/README.md

 * documentation / tutorials [EN]

 ## Author:
 HL Simulator was created as an open-source project by Martin Krčma.
-The project is available on the [GitHub] platform and can be modified and distributed in accordance with the terms of the GNU General Public License v3.0.